-Search for the Faces Carved in Stone at the Old Towne Bridge in Twin Falls
+LOOK: Are Faces Carved in Stones Near the Old Twin Falls Bridge?

 Like all legends, the stories vary but they all share a common theme.
 It's pretty gruesome.
 Supposedly, there was a crazy man who at one time abducted several people (some say it was children) and held them captive in a cave at the bottom of the bridge until he finally killed them.
 There are said to be faces carved in stone that are believed to be either a memorial to the victims or their spirits etched into the stone where they spent the final moments of their life.